sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Issue: #568

 ## Description:
-As a user, I should be able to delete the measure table to accommodate changes related to the match issue.
+Users should be able to delete the measure table to accommodate changes related to the match issue.

 ## Steps to follow:
- Pre-requisite: MP-Login-001.
+ Pre-requisite: Go to v1 of the MealPlanner, MP-Login-001.
-1. Navigate to the measure table section.
+1. Navigate to the measure table section from the shopping list .
 2. Locate the option to the measure table.
 4. Confirm the deletion of the measure table.